-Export Credit Agencies (henceforth "ECAs") are public or semi-public institutions that aim to promote exports and ultimately boost domestic output, investment and employment by providing exporters with an additional source of trade financing.
-These institutions are ubiquitous, operating in over 90 countries that account for more than 92% of world trade, and they have become the predominant tool of industrial policy (Juhász, Lane, Oehlsen and Pérez, 2022).
+Export Credit Agencies (henceforth "ECAs") are public or semi-public institutions that aim to promote exports and ultimately boost domestic output, investment and employment by providing exporters with trade financing.
+These institutions are ubiquitous, operating in over 90 countries across the income spectrum that account for more than 92% of world trade.
+They are the predominant tool of industrial policy around the world, especially for advanced economies (Juhász, Lane, Oehlsen and Pérez, 2022).

-Despite their widespread adoption, however, there is limited evidence on whether ECAs create trade and real economic activity, and how they affect the domestic allocation of capital.
+Despite their widespread adoption, however, there is limited evidence on whether ECAs are effective at creating trade and real economic activity, and on whether they can do so while efficiently allocating capital domestically.

-In this paper, we study the causal effect of an export credit agency using a natural experiment: the temporary shutdown of the Export-Import Bank of the United States (EXIM) between 2015 and 2019.
+In this paper, we study the causal effect of an ECA using a natural experiment of the temporary shutdown of the Export-Import Bank of the United States (EXIM) from 2015 to 2019.
 During the shutdown, EXIM's supply of trade financing collapsed by 84% relative to prior years.
-Because firms and industries differed in their degree of reliance on EXIM, we can compare the evolution of their outcomes before and after the shutdown to causally identify the impact of EXIM's shutdown on exports, revenues, investment, and employment with a difference-in-differences empirical design.
+Because firms and industries differed in their prior degree of reliance on EXIM, we can compare the evolution of their outcomes before and after the shutdown to causally identify the impact of EXIM's shutdown on exports, revenues, investment, and employment with a difference-in-differences empirical design.

 How ECAs such as EXIM affect the real economy is theoretically ambiguous and has been subject to a heated policy debate.
-The case in favor of ECAs is straightforward: exporting requires considerable upfront financing that could be under-supplied by the private market due to contractual frictions.
-As a result, even in the presence of profitable demand from foreign customers, firms may have to forgo exporting.
-ECAs help to overcome those financing frictions, thereby boosting exports and potentially spurring economic growth.
+The economic case in favor of ECAs is straightforward: exporting requires considerable upfront financing that could be under-supplied by the private market due to contractual frictions, which are particularly high across country borders.
+As a result, even in the presence of profitable demand from foreign customers, firms may have to forgo exporting due to lack of financing.
+By providing an alternative to private markets, ECAs help firms to overcome these financing constraints, thereby boosting exports and potentially spurring economic growth.